-"Comprehensive Master Program Update" means a master program that fully achieves the procedural and substantive requirements of the Department's of Ecology's shoreline master program guidelines effective January 17, 2004, as now or hereafter amended.
+"Comprehensive Master Program Update" means a master program that fully achieves the procedural and substantive requirements of the department's shoreline master program guidelines effective January 17, 2004, as now or hereafter amended.

 "Conditional use, Shorelines" means a use, development, or substantial development which is classified as a conditional use or is not classified within the applicable master program.